 Of course I included an outfit in this post!
 I will be doing a workwear OOTW soon.

 Express black pants (on sale! available in four colors, I am 5’5” wearing petite)

 I hope that I did a decent job explaining what it is like to be a consultant.
 This post was written solely based on my experience and I know that everyone’s experience is different.
 After writing this post, it made me want to write a more detailed post about “Day in the Life of a Consultant”.
-Comment below if I should!
+Comment below if I should (update: click here for my post about Day in the Life of a Consultant)!
 I hope you enjoyed today’s more personal post, and thank you so much for stopping by : )